HtooNaungWint/MMTour/readme.md

-or you can just sign in with your email account if you do, you will even receive a welcome message to your email from mmtour
+or you can just sign in with your email account if you do, you will even receive a welcome message to your email from mmtour testing card information
+Card information - `4242 4242 4242 4242`
+YY/MM - current date or more
+CVC - any munber
+Name on card - any name

 Thank you for your time